-Gaps in children's health, cognitive development, and socio-emotional skills appear early and persist in later life (Cunha & Heckman, 2007).
+Gaps in children's health, IQ scores, and socio-emotional skills appear early and persist in later life (Cunha & Heckman, 2007).
 The fetal origins literature traces the roots of these gaps in the health and nutritional environment humans experience before birth, in different pregnancy sub-periods (Gluckman & Hanson, 2004; Almond et al., 2018).
-Nine months in utero is one of the most critical periods in human skill formation and even mild shocks during this period can leave lasting imprints, shaping future abilities and health trajectories-and thereby the likely path of earnings (Almond & Currie, 2011).
+Nine months in utero is one of the most critical periods for human skill formation and even mild shocks during this period can leave lasting imprints on future abilities and health trajectories-and thereby the likely path of earnings-of exposed children (Almond & Currie, 2011).

 Establishing causal links between in-utero environment and later-life outcomes is not straightforward.
-For starters, the shocks commonly used to identify these links-nutritional deprivation, disease, stress etc.-are mild and therefore may not leave strong visible markers.
-This measurement problem is accentuated further by the fact that outcomes are observed a long time after the shock, when the effects may have been dampened by compensatory parental investment.
-To overcome these challenges, it is essential that one measures outcomes with precision and has sufficient power to detect even small changes in outcomes across differentially exposed groups.
-Second, shocks to in-utero environment are rarely exogenous, being intricately linked with the socioeconomic status of parents and thus the likely path of offspring's earnings.
-For example, shocks such as famine, disease, and hunger disproportionately affect poor than rich families.
+For starters, the shocks commonly used to identify these links nutritional deprivation, disease, stress etc.-are mild and therefore may not leave outwardly visible markers.
+This measurement problem is accentuated by the fact that outcomes are observed a long time after the shock, when the effects may have been dampened by compensatory parental or societal investment.
+To overcome this challenge, it is essential that one measures outcomes with precision and has sufficient power to detect even small changes in outcomes across differentially exposed groups.
+Second, shocks to the in-utero environment are rarely exogenous, being intricately linked with the socioeconomic status of parents and thus the likely path of offspring's earnings.
+For example, shocks such as famine, disease, and hunger are likely to affect poor families more than the rich.
+In fact, this identification challenge is related to the measurement challenge in the sense that stronger the shock is more endogenous it is likely to be.

-In this paper we overcome the latter challenge by leveraging a plausibly exogenous shock created by Ramadan fasting.
-Ramadan is the ninth month of the Islamic calendar, and Muslims fast during this lunar month as a religious obligation, abstaining among other things from eating and drinking from sunrise to sunset.
-Diminished food intake, changed sleep patterns, and heightened glucose swings resulting from fasting represent an external shock to the maternal environment developing embryo or fetus experiences for roughly four weeks.
-We use linked parent-child data from the Demographic and Health Survey (DHS) to establish the exogeneity of this shock.
-We show that parents do not time pregnancies to avoid or limit their children's in utero exposure to Ramadan fasting: there is no difference in birth rate across various months of the lunar year Ramadan follows.
+In this paper, we overcome the latter challenge by leveraging a plausibly exogenous shock created by Ramadan fasting.
+Ramadan is the ninth month of the Islamic calendar, and Muslims fast during this month as a religious obligation, abstaining, among other things, from eating and drinking from sunrise to sunset.
+Diminished food intake, dehydration, glucose swings, sleep deprivation, and stress resulting from fasting represent an external shock to the maternal environment the developing embryo or fetus experiences for roughly four weeks.
+We use linked parent-child data from the Pakistan Demographic and Health Survey (DHS) to show that exposure to this shock is uncorrelated with parental observables.
+Parents do not seem to time pregnancies to avoid or limit their children's in-utero exposure to Ramadan fasting: there is no difference in birth rate across various months of the lunar year Ramadan follows.
 Nor is there any difference in the socioeconomic profile of parents of differentially exposed children.
-Note that we are not the first to document this exogeneity.
-Before us, similar result was established by Almond & Mazumder (2011), van Ewijk (2011), and Almond et al. (2014) for diverse Muslim populations.

-We use administrative data comprising the universe of income tax returns filed in Pakistan over the period 2007-2009 to estimate the impacts of in-utero Ramadan exposure on earnings, occupation choice, and other later life outcomes of exposed individuals.
-Besides reducing measurement error and contributing statistical power, which as we note above is essential for such a study, the administrative data helps us examining the treatment effects on economically relevant variables including earnings and occupational choice.
+We overcome the measurement challenge we note above by using administrative data from Pakistan comprising the universe of income tax returns filed in 2007-2009.
+Besides reducing measurement error and increasing statistical power, the administrative data allow us to estimate treatment effects on economically relevant labor market outcomes including earnings and occupational choice.